 It’s important that you and your doctor address your emotional and mental needs, as well as your physical ones.
 Support groups, therapists, and other mental health experts can be a good resource for individuals with CP.

-People with CP have higher rates of:
+People with CP have

 - heart conditions

 - urinary incontinence

 The combination of CP symptoms and these other medical conditions can impact a person’s general well-being and health.
 It may make symptoms of either condition worse, too.
 Fortunately, there are treatments for many of these conditions.

 As children with CP grow into adults, they may decide to take on new experiences, with college and jobs.
 CP can make certain tasks more difficult, but many are able to attend school or work full-time with great success and achievement.

 There are also accommodations that can make your day-to-day activities easier and less physically taxing.

 Because of the Americans with Disabilities Act (ADA), employers are required to provide reasonable accommodations for employees with disabilities.
 These accommodations may include:

 - devices to reduce physical toll (a stool, for example)

 - a parking space closer to the door